mendersoftware/mender-docs/05.System-updates-Yocto-Project/02.Board-integration/02.Bootloader-support/02.U-Boot/01.Manual-U-Boot-integration/docs.md

 bitbake -c save_mender_auto_configured_patch u-boot
 ```

-The command will tell you where the resulting patch can be found.
+The command will tell you where the resulting patch is found.
 As in the
 previous command, the string `u-boot` may be different if you are using a U-Boot
 fork with a different name.

 ## Disabling automatic patching

 After acquiring the basis patch above, first thing you will need to do is to
 disable the automatic patching.
-This can be done by adding a `u-boot_%.bbappend`
+This is done by adding a `u-boot_%.bbappend`
 file to your layer (or a different name if you board is using a fork of U-Boot),
 and inside it add: